 Drupal 6 vs. 7

-As can be seen from the list above there are differences on the available modules for Drupal 6 and Drupal 7.
+As can be seen from the list above, there are differences between the available modules for Drupal 6 and Drupal 7.
 On one hand because the technology is outdated, on the other because more flexible solutions appeared.
-Web mapping is an area that is in constant movement.
+Web mapping is an area that is in constant motion.